 An MBA graduate from a prestigious east-coast school told us recently that he “learned more about strategic planning in the past two hours than during my entire MBA curriculum.”

-In fact, the argument is dispatched quickly by avoiding use of the terms mission and vision.
+In fact, the argument may be dispatched quickly by avoiding use of the terms mission and vision.
 Rather, substitute the nature of the questions they attempt to answer, if you seek to dispel the confusion.
 One term represents sentiment that answers the question “Why do we show up (or, Why are we here?)?” and the other term represents sentiment that answers the question “Where are we going?”
 With this logic, the natural sequence is to know where we are before we discuss where we are going.

 Liberal vs. Conservative

-A facilitator remains agnostic, not biased toward one definition over the other.
+A versatile facilitator remains agnostic, not biased toward one definition over the other.
 They are biased however to maintain consistency within the organization and culture they are serving.
 Since confusion exists in most organizations, an important part of the preparation activity involves building the lexicon or glossary for your meetings and workshops that homogenizes operational definitions and ensures that they are applied consistently, within and between your meetings and workshops.